VladPavlovich/SmartGlassesFinal/README.md

+**Smart Glasses for PWD (people with disabilities) Face Contact

+This project presents an assistive smart glasses system designed to help individuals with Alzheimer’s, cognitive impairments, and visual disabilities recognize people in real time.

+👓 What It Does

+Face Identification: Uses smart glasses to recognize faces from a known contact list.

+Phone Integration: When a known face is detected, the person’s name is displayed on the user’s connected smartphone.

+Self-Updating System: If the face is unknown, the system:

+Captures the image

+Augments it for training

+Retrains the face recognition model

+Adds the new person to the user’s contact list

+**Who It’s For**

+Individuals with Alzheimer’s or dementia

+People with visual impairments

+Anyone experiencing memory or recognition difficulties

+**Purpose**

+The system aims to improve independence and social confidence by passively assisting users in recognizing people around them — without the need for manual input or prior memory recall.

 **Instructions**

 R7sound.py: This python file utilized face_recognition library and can be run on the RaspberryPi.
 Future purposes the API url and Firebase Configs can be changed.